 4. Keep Chickens Cool and Feed Them Frozen Treats

 As I’m sure you know, chickens just love treats, and especially appreciate them on a hot summer day.
-Frozen fruit like watermelon, grapes, berries, and bananas are all favorites for your flock on a hot day.
+Feed your chickens treats from your fridge or freezer and they’ll be so happy!

 5. Add Some Breeze to the Coop

 If you have the option, open the windows or doors in the coop to get some much needed ventilation.
 If there’s no chance of opening the coop up, set up a fan to make an artificial breeze for your birds.
 Any way that you can get some air flow into the coop and chicken run will help keep your chickens cool.